avishekpaul1310/resourcepro/README.md

-# 🚀 ResourcePro - Complete Resource Management System
+# 🚀 ResourcePro: A Gemini Powered Resource Management System

-ResourcePro is a powerful, user-friendly resource management and project allocation system built with Django.
-Whether you're managing a small team or a large organization, ResourcePro helps you efficiently allocate people to projects, track time, analyze performance, and make data-driven decisions.
+ResourcePro is a powerful, AI-enhanced resource management and project allocation system built with Django and powered by Google Gemini AI.
+Whether you're managing a small team or a large organization, ResourcePro helps you efficiently allocate people to projects, track time, analyze performance, and make intelligent data-driven decisions with AI assistance.

 ## ✨ Key Features